bhatti/PlexSpaces/docs/concepts.md

 This document explains the fundamental concepts you need to understand to use PlexSpaces effectively.

+> **📖 For comprehensive actor system documentation**, see [Actor System Guide](actor-system.md) which covers actors, supervisors, applications, facets, behaviors, lifecycle, linking/monitoring, and observability in detail.

 ## Table of Contents

 1. [Actors](#actors)